qMaxXen/NBTrackr/README.md

 ## Credits
 - [Ninjabrain](https://github.com/Ninjabrain1) – creator of Ninjabrain Bot.
-- [Marin774](https://github.com/marin774) – for creating the [Jingle CalcOverlay Plugin](https://github.com/Marin774/Jingle-CalcOverlay-Plugin), which inspired the GUI for `Customizer-imgpin.py`, and for generally inspiring parts of the implementation.
+- [Marin774](https://github.com/marin774) – for creating the [Jingle CalcOverlay Plugin](https://github.com/Marin774/Jingle-CalcOverlay-Plugin), which heavily inspired the GUI for `Customizer-imgpin.py`, and for generally inspiring parts of the implementation.

 ---

-If you have any issues, feel free to ask for help in the `#public-help` channel in the [Linux MCSR Discord server](https://discord.gg/3tm4UpUQ8t).
+If you have any issues, feel free to ask for help by creating a thread in the [Linux MCSR Discord server](https://discord.gg/3tm4UpUQ8t).